Six Hundred Sixty Six Bottles of Blood on the Wall: I’m Back

 However, and I think this happened on a very low, subconscious level, holding the book, and reading the other AAA stories in there, had the complete opposite effect.

-It fucking scared the shit out of me.
+It scared the shit out of me.
 What should’ve been nothing but confidence and validation instead terrified me.
-Made me wonder if I was for real or if this was nothing but pure, fucking dumbass luck.
+Made me wonder if I was for real or if this was nothing but pure, dumb luck.

 In music they call it the sophomore slump and I was scared that I peaked with my second sale.